Bangladesh Presbyterian Church

 The Bangladesh Presbyterian Church (BPC) is a conservative Reformed denomination Evangelical in Bangladesh.
-It was organized in 2015, in Dhaka, by Rev. Kyung-Yeop Lee, missionary sent to the country by Presbyterian Church in Korea (TongHap).
+It was organized in 2015, in Dhaka, by Rev. Kyung-Yub Lee, missionary sent to the country by Presbyterian Church in Korea (TongHap).

 History

 The Presbyterian churches originate from the Protestant Reformation of the 16th century.
 It is the Christian Protestant churches that adhere to Reformed theology and whose Elastic government is characterized by the government of an assembly of elders.
 Government Presbyterian is common in Protestant churches that were modeled after the Reformation Protestant Switzerland, notably in Switzerland, Scotland, Netherlands, France and portions of Prussia, of Ireland and later in United States.

-On 3 January 1993, the Presbyterian Church in Korea (TongHap) sent missionaries Kyung-Yeop Lee and Eun-Ok Song to Dhaka, Bangladesh, for the purpose of planting churches and develop social works.
+On 3 January 1993, the Presbyterian Church in Korea (TongHap) sent missionaries Kyung-Yub Lee and Eunok Song to Dhaka, Bangladesh, for the purpose of planting churches and develop social works.